 The big advantage of such systems is that for sending, you don't need to be by a physical fax machine, and you don't have to worry about busy signals, since the system will wait and send when the recipient's fax frees up.
 Likewise, for receiving faxes, you don't have to have your PC on, nor do you have to hear a ring when an incoming fax arrives.
 It's the best possible marriage of old and new technologies.

 When considering a service, you should think about your needs.
 Do you need only one number, or multiple numbers that are linked?
 Do you need workgroup support, so others can access the inbound and outbound faxes for that line?

 Other buying considerations include whether you need a custom number, the amount of control you want over your cover page, and how faxes are sent and received.
 Also think about whether you need to schedule faxes for delivery at a later time.
 Access to faxes via mobile apps is another plus, as is the ability to easily search an archive of inbound and outbound faxes.

 Some of the shadier online fax services come with a number of buyer-beware gotchas.
 Watch out for services that charge a one-time setup fee.
 Before selecting a service, do your due diligence and check the company's About Us page.
 This should tell you where the company is based.
 If a vendor is based overseas, there may be no ability to reach a human, in the event of a problem.

 Finally, check with the Better Business Bureau to see if there have been any complaints, especially if you're signing up for the trial service: Some companies have become notorious for not canceling a trial when requested.

 It's worth noting that J2 Global has bought up many different electronic fax brands, though they continue to operate under different names.
+(An exception would be the recent purchase of GreenFax.com, which has since been integrated into eFax.)
 Among the services we’ve reviewed, J2 owns both MetroFax and eFax.